Q: Will this program take up a lot of my time and is it a long-term commitment?

-A: Both mentor and mentee are asked to initiate contact as soon as corresponding matching information is made available.
-We encourage mentors to make the first contact and introduce themselves and let their students know how and when they are available.
+A: After a mentor and student are paired, each will be notified of one another.
+We encourage mentees to make the first contact and introduce themselves as soon as they receive corresponding matching information, and to ask their mentors how and when they are available.

 Q: As a student mentee, what can I get out of the Mentor Program?

-A: It is strongly recommended that students take some time to think about what they hope to gain from the Mentor Program including identifying their short and long term goals.
-Mentors can not read their mentees’ minds and therefore, it is imperative that students communicate the type of help they need.
-Examples include learning about work activities, duties and challenges of certain professions or acquiring the necessary skills to succeed in their field of interest.
+A: It is strongly recommended that students take some time to think about what they hope to gain from the Mentor Program, including identifying their short- and long-term goals.
+It is imperative that students communicate the type of help they need.
+Examples include learning about potential career opportunities, work activities, duties and challenges of certain professions or acquiring the necessary skills to succeed in their field of interest.

 Q: What are the expectations for a mentor?

-A: Mentors are to maintain in contact with their mentees through email, phone and/or in-person at least once a month.
-In addition, mentors provide valuable guidance and insight to their mentees including, but not limited to discussing professional goals, preparing for graduate school, and working in the real world.
+A: Mentors are to maintain contact with their mentees through email, phone and/or in-person at least once a month.
+In addition, mentors provide valuable guidance and insight to their mentees including, but not limited to, discussing professional goals, preparing for graduate school, and working in the real world.